Cosmonaut Retreat

-Among a string of quiet villages around lake Issyk-Kul rests the town of Barskoon.
-The town has multiple guest houses including the sanatorium Yuri Gagarin stayed in after returning from Earths orbit in 1961.
-The village sits at the opening of Barskoon valley providing passage through the Terskey Ala-Too mountains.
-The range consists of peaks reaching near heights of 17,000ft.
+Among a string of quiet villages around Lake Issyk-Kul rest the towns of Barskoon and Tamga.
+The towns have multiple guest houses, including the sanatorium Yuri Gagarin stayed in after returning from Earth’s orbit in 1961.
+The village sits at the opening of Barskoon valley, providing passage through the Terskey Ala-Too mountains.
+The range consists of peaks reaching heights of nearly 17,000ft.

 Just over the snow capped mountain in the distance (above) was the scene of an avalanche that covered a group of hikers while trekking through the Jukku Pass.
 This occurred just one day before I showed up in the big yellow marshrutka.